jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 ```

 As you can see our `parse_command` function now does what we want by taking a `&[u8]` and returning a `DBCommand`.
 Each
-command is created using the `named!` macro provided by nom and the accompanying `do_parse` methods are fairly easy to
+command is created using the `named!` macro provided by nom and the accompanying `do_parse` macros are fairly easy to
 understand without needing to fully grasp the complexity of how parsers work.
 Keys and values can be extracted from their
 space delimited position.
 For example the bytes of the string "GET user-1" are converted into
 `DBCommand::Get("user-1")` by matching the string "get" uppercase or lower case, then one or more white spaces and then
 the rest of the bytes are extracted as the string for the key we want to get.

+Once we have our parser and codec we need to define how clients should interact with our server via the line protocol
+we sketched out at the beginning of this post.

 ## Implementing The Line Protocol

-A Tokio protocol is a way of providing or consuming a service.
-Services can be defined by implementing `ServerProto`
+Tokio provides the tools for implementing many of different types of protocols via the
-traits and clients can be defined by implementing `ClientProto` traits.
-You can read more about the different
+[tokio-proto](https://github.com/tokio-rs/tokio-proto) crate.
+You can read more about the different protocol types
-protocol types [here](https://docs.rs/tokio-proto) but broadly speaking they can either be Pipelined (server responds to
+[here](https://docs.rs/tokio-proto) but broadly speaking they can either be **pipelined** (server responds to client
-client requests in the order they were sent) or Multiplexed (the server responds to client requests in the order of
+requests in the order they were sent) or **multiplexed** (the server responds to client requests in the order of
 completion and request IDs are used to match responses back to requests).
-They can also be streaming protocols (requests
+They can also be **streaming** protocols
-and responses can carry body streams which allows partial processing before the complete body has been transferred) or
+(requests and responses can carry body streams which allows partial processing before the complete body has been
-non-streaming (the client sends a complete request in a single message, and the server provides a complete response in
+transferred) or **non-streaming** (the client sends a complete request in a single message, and the server provides a
-a single message).
+complete response in a single message).

 For our line protocol we don't need to stream requests and responses and we don't want to have to match request and
-response IDs so we can go with a simple pipelined non-streaming `tokio_proto::pipeline::ServerProto`.
+response IDs so we can go with the simple pipelined and non-streaming `tokio_proto::pipeline::ServerProto`.

 We can add this to our app by creating `src/server/protocol.rs` with the following contents: